Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 - Place the check-in far from the check-out area to prevent crossing traffic.

-- Provide a handwashing station at the entrance and at a few locations around the sugarhouse.
+- Provide a handwashing station or hand sanitizer at the entrance and throughout the area(s) that visitors will be.

 - Customers should be instructed to wash/sanitize hands before entering that space, and before consuming any food products.

 - Train staff to uphold these rules and create a plan for positively responding to potential confrontational customer interactions resulting from requests to wait in line or to wear a mask.